climate-change-in-the-EU/climate-change-in-the-EU.github.io/README.md

 * Generally, how serious do Europeans deem the problem of climate change to be?
 * Does the concern for climate change reflect in national consumption statistics, e.g. greenhouse gas emissions or the share of energy generated from renewable sources?

-The project website aims to both present the user with a possibility to explore datasets sourced from the [EU Open Data Portal](https://data.europa.eu/euodp/en/home), as well as offering some further results of our own consultation of the data.
+The project website aims to present the user with a possibility to explore datasets sourced from the [EU Open Data Portal](https://data.europa.eu/euodp/en/home).
-For this reason, there are separate sections for free access to the data in visualized form, and to reports on some findings from working with these data.
+Beside basic access to the mashup dataset in file form, it can also be explored visually in correspondence to the countries of the EU as they are located on an interactive map.

 ## 2. Scenario
 From an outside view, multiple tendencies are often supposed when considering the EU's response to the problem of climate change: